rhargreaves/ion/README.md

 ## Goals

 I'm using this as a learning exercise to learn more about HTTP/2 and modern C++.
-As such, I am intentionally using low-level APIs and not libraries.
+As such, I am intentionally using low-level APIs and avoiding libraries for the core flow.
 It is not intended to be a production-ready server!

 ## Progress